 The drama shines a feminist light on the final months of Boleyn’s life, re-imagining her struggle with Tudor England’s patriarchal society, her desire to secure a future for her daughter, Elizabeth, and the brutal reality of her failure to provide Henry with a male heir.

 The cast also features other black actors, indicating that the entire cast will be culturally diverse and that is the route producers are taking.
 It’s “colour conscious” casting.
 And unsurprisingly there has been a fast and furious backlash.
 I say unsurprisingly only because humanity is still largely racist, and not because the backlash is justified.
 I haven’t bothered to read many of the comments but the general idea is that the mealy-mouthed puerile whining is over “historical accuracy”.
 Claims of a want of historical accuracy from the sort of fans that spend their time arguing over who was a better Anne Boleyn, Genevieve Bujold or Natalie Dormer?
 Claims of a want of historical accuracy from fans who sighed over Jon Rhys Myers handsome and lithe Henry VIII.
 Claims of a want of historical accuracy from people who, by and large, only want to be entertained by history, not challenged by it.
 People who think that history is made up of saucy scandals, the foibles of the rich, of whores and bastards and all that is titillating, and not of human suffering.
 Because that is what the masses really want from history.
 Sex.
 Whores.
 And Bastards.
-The internet has contributed to the dumbing down of history like no book has ever managed to.
+The internet has contributed to the dumbing down of history like nothing else has ever managed to.

 What happens now, when we will have a black Anne Boleyn on the screen, to the plaintive cries of “political correctness has gone mad!”?
 Maybe some of those tiny narrow minds will be challenged.
 Maybe theatre goers, who are used to ‘colour-conscious’ casting won’t care.
 Maybe most people won’t care.
 After all, why should you care?
 Jodie Turner-Smith is a woman playing a woman in a fictional take on that woman.
 Anne has been horribly objectified over the centuries.
 Anne was not black, nor was she a what we now recognise as a feminist.
 But rewriting her story from a feminist perspective gives us the benefit of shared experience.
 Of universality.
 Used wisely, art, or fiction, is where we can fill in gaps in knowledge.
-We can learn truths through fiction.
+We can learn psychological truths through fiction.

 ‘Colour-blind’ casting is not without genuine criticism in academic circles.
 Critics generally take the stance that it tries to make culture irrelevant, a part of the wider argument that ‘colour-blindness’ in society erases the struggles of marginalised groups.
 On-screen, however, I would argue that colour-blind and colour-conscious casting largely aim for the same thing, to celebrate diversity.
-There are obviously cases where this does not work and characters of the relevant culture, gender or group should be cast.
+There are obviously cases where this does not work and characters of the relevant culture, gender or age group should be cast.
 But in a Shakespeare adaptation, for example, it doesn’t matter if you are conscious that the actor cast is a different culture or gender than what was originally imagined by the author.
 You are supposed to immerse yourself in a fresh new experience of the adaptation.
 A mostly African Hamlet cast with a white woman playing Guildernstern?
 Michelle Terry as Hamlet?
 Mandarin Richard III?
 All female cast Richard II?
 Yes please.

 So what might this new production of Anne Boleyn bring?
 It’s being framed as a psychological thriller that explores the last days of her life, producers say that “Lynsey Miller’s beautiful, intimate vision will put Anne’s gaze at the heart of the piece”.
 Is it really suitable to be adapted as a psychological thriller, you ask?
 Didn’t Henry plan the murder of his wife weeks in advance and then frame five other men to destruction with her?
 Hasn’t Sean Cunningham just very recently unearthed a warrant book showing even more excruciating detail in which the murder was planned?
 Oh you thought Henry was just the funny old fat king with his various merry wives, not a domestic abuser who neglected his first wife to her ruin and death, sent two of his other wives to a violent death, and harried and terrified the other three?